JingLiu122/ds-algorithm-documentation/data-structure/linked-list/Linked-Lists.md

   }
 ```
 This method creates a new node to hold the element and appends at the end of the list.
 While inserting, there are two cases that need to be considered in here:
-(1) If it is an empty list, set both set and tail points to this new node.
+(1) If it is an empty list, set both set and tail points to this new node, as shown in Fiure 2.2.1a and Figure 2.2.1b.
 (2) Otherwise, link this new node with the last (tail) node in the list.
-Then set `tail` points to this new node, so this node becomes the last node of the list.
+Then set `tail` points to this new node, so this node becomes the last node of the list (shown in Figure 2.2.2a to Figure 2.2.2d).
 Finally, in any the cases, after the node is created, increase the size by 1.

-Better visual explaination with figures:
+#### igure 2.2: Better visual explanation to add a new element at the end of the list.

 #### Case 1:
 ##### Figure 2.2.1a
 | ![addLast case 1 before insertion](/data-structure/assets/images/Figure2.2.1a.PNG) |